SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 Chains of ACDCs that merely provide proof-of-authorship (authenticity) of data may be appended to chains of ACDCs that provide proof-of-authority (delegation) to enable verifiable delegated authorized authorship of data.
 This is a vital facility for authentic data supply chains.
 Furthermore, any physical supply chain may be measured, monitored, regulated, audited, and/or archived by a data supply chain acting as a digital twin [57].
 Therefore ACDCs provide the critical enabling facility for an authentic data economy and by association an authentic real (twinned) economy.

+ACDCs act as securely attributed (authentic) fragments of a distributed *property graph* (PG) [62][63].
+Thus they may be used to construct knowledge graphs expressed as property graphs [64].
+ACDCs enable securely-attributed and privacy-protecting knowledge graphs.

 The ACDC specification (including its selective disclosure mechanisms) leverages two primary cryptographic operations namely digests and digital signatures [[47]][51]].
 These operations when used in an ACDC MUST have a security level, cryptographic strength, or entropy of approximately 128 bits [[52]].
 (See the appendix for a discussion of cryptographic strength and security)

 An important property of high-strength cryptographic digests is that a verifiable cryptographic commitment (such as a digital signature) to the digest of some data is equivalent to a commitment to the data itself.
 ACDCs leverage this property to enable compact chains of ACDCs that anchor data via digests.
 The data *contained* in an ACDC may therefore be merely its equivalent anchoring digest.
 The anchored data is thereby equivalently authenticated or authorized by the chain of ACDCs.